mgsrichard/UFOs/README.md

 Overview of Project

 ## Overview
-This week we are following Dana as she writes an article on UFO sightings.
-She has a large JavaScript file of UFO sightings as part of her research.
-Once her article is complete, she would like to publish this list of UFO sightings online with her article, and post the data in a JavaScript table that can be filtered.
-During the modules this week, we set up the webpage to display her article and the table to filter the UFO sightings by date.
-For the challenge, we are expanding the functionality of the UFO sightings table to have more filtering options.
-The updated table now filters on date, city, state, country, and shape.
+Starting with a large JavaScript file of UFO sightings, I created a web based JavaScript table that can be filtered by date, city, state, country, and shape.
+Also included is an article on UFOs.

 ## Results
-Our webpage has a really nice look, with an X-Files vibe.
+The webpage has a really nice look, with an X-Files vibe.
 Here's what users will see when they load it:

 ### Original load look